Want an easy way to notify your subscribers of new WordPress posts?

 1. Push notifications:

-The reason we pick push notifications as #1 is because your visitors will never have to enter their personal information and email addresses to subscribe to get notifications from your site.
+The reason we pick push notifications as #1 is that your visitors will never have to enter their personal information and email addresses to subscribe to get notifications from your site.

 These notifications are delivered to the subscribers’ devices even if they are not active on your website.
 This way, you can bring your readers back to your blog whenever you publish a new post.